Ericsson/dataplanebook/src/threading/threading.rst

 some almost-always-idle :term:`kernel thread`, even with ``SCHED_NORMAL`` interruptions should be rare indeed.

-Two of the original five cores in the DPDK fastpath application's original :term:`processor affinity` are used by DPDK control threads.
+Two of the original five cores in the DPDK fast path application's original :term:`processor affinity` are used by DPDK control threads.
 This particular configuration is more illustrate that a control threads will, by DPDK default, float across those two non-lcore cores.
 Often, one core is enough.
 See also the :ref:`DPDK Control Threads` section.

 The data plane control thread is spawned using ``rte_ctrl_thread_create()``.
 To allow its use of DPDK facilities